marcojakob/dart-html5-dnd/README.md

 ```

 ### 2. Import ###
 Import the `html5_dnd` library in your Dart code.
-If your using the Sortable
+If you're using the Sortable
 functionality, also add `html5_sortable`.

 ```dart